oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 Again, as you can observe, all operations for a given subscription are executed in the same thread.

+#### Using both `publishOn` and `subscribeOn`

+As the `subscribe` call accepts a consumer, when the `publishOn` and `subscribeOn` operators are used, it might be confusing at first understanding that the consumer will execute in the context selected by `publishOn`, as it defines the scheduler for downstream processing, which includes the consumer execution.
+Check the following example:

 #### A Note on Work Stealing

 Most operators run on the same thread they receive data from.
 In some instances, operators combine data coming from two threads, in that case project reactor applies an optimization called **work stealing**.
 This kind of operators share an internal queue, where threads can offer work.
 When a thread detects there is already another thread actively working on that queue, it will offer the work and exit, and the active thread steals the work.

 Which operators?